 Customers who are eligible for Supplemental Security Income (SSI) or Social Security Disability Income (SSDI) because of a disability are exempt from required participation in the cost of training services that are:

-associated with basic living requirements (BLR) calculations; or
+associated with basic living requirements (BLR) calculations

-associated with payment limitations for public universities, public colleges, or public technical institutions for tuition, fees, and other training-related expenses.
+associated with payment limitations for public universities, public colleges, or public technical institutions for tuition, fees, and other training-related expenses; or

+associated with payment limitations for independent or proprietary training institutions for tuition, fees, and other training-related expenses if there is not a comparable public training instituition.

+If a customer who receives SSI or SSDI chooses to attend an independent or proprietary training institution even though a comparable public training institution is available, the customer is responsible for the cost that is above the cost of training from the comparable public training institution.

 SSI and SSDI recipients are not exempt from the requirement to use comparable services and benefits for all services, such as tuition exemptions, federal financial aid that does not require repayment, or other free or low-cost services that are readily available to the customer.
 Refer to D-203: Purchasing Decisions for more information.

-If a customer who receives SSI or SSDI chooses to attend an independent or proprietary training institution even though a comparable public training institution is available, the customer is responsible for the cost that is above the cost of training from the comparable public training institution.

 …

 C-412: Maximum Payment for Training at a College or University